-We’ve worked with Spectrum Care Ltd to create this easy-read online bullying guide.
+We’ve worked with Spectrum Care to create this plain language online bullying guide.
 It offers advice for people with an intellectual disability, and those who support them.
 Read our other plain language guides here.

 Bullying is when someone says or does something unkind or unsafe to someone else.